Makes: about 1 cup / Prep Time: 5 minutes / Optional Chill Time: 30 minutes

-Vague title, I know.
-However, creamy tex-mex sauce is what I love to put on top of my pork carnitas tacos and pork carnitas sliders.
+It takes only 5 minutes to make, and you probably already have everything in your fridge.
+Serve it cold as a dipping sauce, like for these crispy baked chicken tacos ,or drizzle it on your favorite Tex-Mex dishes (like my my pork carnitas tacos or pork carnitas sliders) for an instant flavor upgrade.
 It’s such a great combination of a little spice with a lot of flavor, and I found it to be really great with the insanely delicious flavors of the tacos.

-This is creamy, slightly spicy, and flavorful Tex Mex sauce recipe that makes about one cup of sauce, and will keep in the refrigerator for up to five days.
-It’s also great on chicken!
+This Tex Mex sauce recipe that makes about one cup of sauce, and will keep in the refrigerator for up to five days.

 Tex-Mex Sauce Ingredients